soliana89/Rockbuster-SQL/README.md

 # Rockbuster-SQL
-Analyze the data of the movie rental company to launch new online video service.
+ Rockbuster stelath is a movie rental company. this analysis help the company to launch new online video service and make the company competetive by answering any ad- hoc buesness questions.
 This project is part of carrier foundry data analytics course